-Specific rules govern the imposition of stateadministered local sales taxes on motor vehicles and building materials.
+Specific rules govern the imposition of state-administered local sales taxes on motor vehicles and building materials.
 Under certain circumstances, motor vehicles and building materials are subject to local use taxes, rather than sales taxes.
 The Colorado Department of Revenue does not administer use taxes for any city or county.
 Instead, any applicable city and county use taxes are generally paid directly to the city or county with the application for either motor vehicle titling or construction permitting.
-Department publication Colorado Sales/Use Tax Rates (DR 1002) provides information about local use taxes.
+For additional information about local use taxes, please see Department publication "Colorado Sales/Use Tax Rates" (DR 1002), available online at Tax.Colorado.gov/sales-use-tax-forms.